FacultadDeIngenieria/prog2/classes/classes/presentation.md

 ## Equals

-Built-in data types use a space in memory, so the == operator compares each element in the memory it represents.
+### Built-in data types

+Use a space in memory, so the == operator compares each element in the memory it represents.

 ```java
 public class Main {